Alicepinch/stay-in-st-tropez/TESTING.md

 - After fixing this, when all form fields were completed correctly the form was submitted successfully and an alert prompted that the form has been submitted.
 - To ensure that the emailJS form functionality was working correctly, the form was linked to my personal email to check the inquiries that come through.

-When testing the form I noticed that the form fields were still populated when pressing submit.
-In order to fix this I added in the following JS code to clear form fields:
+When testing the form, I noticed that the form fields were still populated when pressing submit.
+In order to fix this, I added in the following JS code to clear form fields:

 ```
         document.getElementById("contact_form").reset();